lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 {{FIPS204}} defines two variants of ML-DSA: a pure and a prehash variant.
 Only the former is specified in this document.
-The pure variant of ML-DSA supports the typical prehash flow: one cryptographic module can compute the hash *mu* on line 6 of algorithm 7 of {{FIPS204}} and pass it to a second module to finish the signature.
+The pure variant of ML-DSA supports the typical prehash flow, see {{prehash}}.
+In short: one cryptographic module can compute the hash *mu* on line 6 of algorithm 7 of {{FIPS204}} and pass it to a second module to finish the signature.
 The first module only needs access to the full message and the public key, whereas the second module only needs access